liamgreenhill/liamnugent.me/posts/soccer-coach-need-to-know.md

 It tells us that all yellow cards were not created equal.

+You've maybe heard of the [80/20 rule](https://en.wikipedia.org/wiki/Pareto_principle#In_sports).
+Broadly speaking, this is an example of it playing-out.

-Now it's easier to see that reckless tackles accounts for the same share of bookings as the 11 least frequent reasons put together.
+Looking at the chart, if we take the top half of the chart, it's now easy to see that reckless tackles accounts for the same share of bookings as the 11 least frequent reasons put together.
 Pretty significant, right?

+>> SVG of top 1 versus bottom 11 reasons

 <svg viewBox="300 150 370 200" version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">
     <title>Artboard</title>